mathmaster13/fynotek-java/README.md

 *lipu ni pi toki pona li lon [ni](OLUKIN.md).*

-# FynotekWord
+# Fynotek
-A class for working with words in Fynotek, a conlang by mochaspen.
+A package for working with words in Fynotek, a conlang by mochaspen.

 ## Documentation
 See the [javadoc](https://mathmaster13.github.io/FynotekWord/javadoc/overview-tree.html).